CarolBraga9/Informal-Markets-Brazil/README.md

 ![Status](https://img.shields.io/badge/Status-Research%20Prototype-orange)

 ## Project Overview
-This repository contains the source code for my Master's Thesis in Public Policy (University of Chicago).
-The project develops a computer vision pipeline to detect, map, and analyze the spatial distribution of informal markets ("camelôs") in São Paulo, Brazil.
+This repository contains the source code for a research project completed during my Master of Public Policy at the University of Chicago.
+The project develops a computer vision pipeline to detect and map the spatial distribution of informal markets (*"camelôs"*) in São Paulo, Brazil.

-By integrating **Google Street View (GSV)** imagery, **Roboflow** object detection, and **VIIRS** satellite nighttime lights, this tool quantifies the "Shadow Economy" at a granular street level, offering new insights for urban planning and economic policy.
+Beyond visual mapping, the project integrates data from the **PNAD-C household survey** to estimate the informal income of these street vendors.
+By combining object detection with economic microdata, this tool quantifies the "Shadow Economy" at a granular street level, offering new insights for urban planning and economic policy.

 ## Methodology
 The pipeline operates in three stages: